knocklabs/knock-node/README.md

 # Knock Node.js library

 Knock API access for applications written in server-side Javascript.
-This package is compatible with the Vercel Edge runtime.
+This package is compatible with the [Vercel Edge runtime](https://vercel.com/docs/functions/runtimes/edge-runtime) and with [Cloudflare Workers](https://developers.cloudflare.com/workers/).

 ## Documentation